 Though financial aid is not awarded until after a student has been admitted, it is in your best interest to begin the process as soon as possible.
 The FAFSA

-application can be started as early as January 15.
-All prospective and incoming students should also be in contact with Student Financial Services
+application can be started as early as October 1.
+All prospective and incoming students should be in contact with Student Financial Services

 What types of financial aid are available to SPH students?